cchan45/RemindMe/breakdownOfWork.md

 Nov 14: worked on admin panel, revoking a user, creating the html table for sessions Nov 15: generated a random profile picture for new users

+Nov 19: set up SQLite, Prisma, and got Register function working (inserts them into the database) Nov 20: converted Github login and Register functionality into using SQlite Nov 21: Converted all the code to communciate with the database Nov 22: fixed a bug with github login, cleaned up reminder controller Nov 24: cleaned up code